 Who are the people involved in an insurance contract?

 - Insurance company, also called insurer, is the company that offers insurance products.
-An example is AXA Philippines.

 - Policy owner is the person who buys insurance.

 - Person Insured is the person whose life or well-being is insured.
 Almost always, the policy owner is the same as the person insured.
 There are situations that this is not the case.
 In a group term insurance, the policy owner is the group or the company while the person insured is the member or employee.
 An example too is a wife (policy owner) who buys a cover for her husband or a child (person insured).